Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX Titan X will be 223% faster than the Radeon R7 260X in general, because of its higher data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX Titan X should be a lot faster than the Radeon R7 260X in general. (explain)

-Texel RateThe GeForce GTX Titan X will be a lot (more or less 212%) more effective at AF than the Radeon R7 260X. (explain)
+Texel RateThe GeForce GTX Titan X is a lot (about 212%) more effective at anisotropic filtering than the Radeon R7 260X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison